-- New image: create a new cassette tape image file. - Existing image: insert a cassette tape image file into the deck.
-Dragging and dropping an image file on the icon will also load it. - Existing image (Write-protected): insert a cassette tape image file into the deck as a read-only tape. - Record: start recording data to the cassette tape.
+- New image: create a new cassette tape image file. - Existing image: insert a cassette tape image file into the deck. - Existing image (Write-protected): insert a cassette tape image file into the deck as a read-only tape. - Record: start recording data to the cassette tape.
 Not available if the tape is read-only. - Play: start playing the cassette tape. - Rewind to the beginning: rewind the cassette tape to its beginning. - Fast forward to the end: fast forward the cassette tape to its end. - Eject: remove the currently-inserted cassette tape from the deck.